Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

 \subsubsection{Data Generation}

 The formulations of the DA-FRAC, LAC, and DA-SCUC were modeled with JuMP \cite{JuMP} and solved through Gurobi 9.5 \cite{gurobi}.
 To gather the instances, the optimizations were solved on Linux machines in the PACE Phoenix cluster at Georgia Tech \cite{PACE}.
 The data instances are gathered by setting the optimality gap to $0.1\%$ and using 2 threads and $8GB$ RAM.
 The time limit was set to 3600 seconds and the parameter \texttt{MIPFocus} was set to 1 for focusing on finding feasible solutions.
 The remaining parameters use the default values.
 Only the instances with the optimal solutions that are obtained within the time limit are included in the dataset for stable training.
-When generating the instances, transmission constraints are added in an iterative manner for efficiency as suggested in \cite{xavier2019transmission}.
+When generating instances, transmission constraints are added in an iterative manner as suggested in \cite{xavier2019transmission}.
 The solution process starts with no transmission constraints.
 At each iteration, the 15 most violated transmission constraints are added into the formulation sequentially until no violations are observed.

 The number of data instances for each month is around 9000 for the DA-FRAC and 8600 for the LAC.
 The training and testing procedures are performed on a monthly basis, i.e., the training is performed on data instances of a month, and the testing is conducted on the data instances of the following month.
 Thus, in 2018, 11 independent models for each month (February to December) are trained and tested.
 Note that this experimental setting inherently features a \emph{distribution shift} \cite{quinonero2008dataset}, since the data distributions of the training and testing datasets are different.
 It mimics the natural way of deploying the models in real-world settings, using historical data to infer the upcoming commitment decisions.
-For each moth, one hundred instances are extracted and used for validation.
+For each month of training, 100 instances are extracted and used for validation.
+1000 testing instances are also sampled from the next month's instances for measuring and reporting the performance results.